lwthiker/curl-impersonate/README.md

 This means that all the options needed for impersonation will be automatically set for any curl handle.

 Note that the above will NOT WORK for `curl` itself because the curl tool overrides the TLS settings.
 Use the wrapper scripts instead.

+### Notes on dependencies

+If you intend to copy the self-compiled artifacts to another system, or use the [Pre-compiled binaries](#pre-compiled-binaries) provided by the project, make sure that all the additional dependencies are met on the target system as well.
+In particular, see the [note about the Firefox version](INSTALL.md#a-note-about-the-firefox-version).

 ## Contents